 Our Initiatives

-PRN’s peer support team is available virtually through one-on-one relationships for people that live in Mecklenburg County.
-No time limits, no insurance is required, no assessments needed, you can self-refer and its free!
+As survivors of complex trauma, our peer support team is available to you on your journey.
+In person or virtual, we are here to heal together.
+No time limits, no insurance is required, no assessments needed, you can self-refer and it’s free!

 Interested?
-Just call our Help Desk at (704) 390-7709 or fill out the interest form and email it, mail it, fax it or drop it off at 2224 The Plaza in Charlotte.
+Just call our Help Desk at (704) 390-7709 or fill out the interest form and email it, mail it, fax it or drop it off at 1401 East 7th Street in Charlotte.
 The instructions are on the form.

-MeckHope is a collaborative initiative to bring urgent and preventive mental health and drug/alcohol-related services to Mecklenburg County residents during the time of COVID-19.
-PRN is partnering with Anuvia, Mental Health Association of Central Carolinas, Smith Family Wellness, Thompson Child and Family Focus, Cardinal Innovations, and Mecklenburg County to bring various local resources and services to ensure access during this time.
-PRN’s Warm-Line serves as a portal of entry for all MeckHOPE resources.
+MeckHope is a collaborative initiative bringing urgent and preventive mental health and drug/alcohol-related services to Mecklenburg County residents.
+PRN partners with Anuvia, Mental Health Association of Central Carolinas, Smith Family Wellness, Thompson Child and Family Focus, Cardinal Innovations, and Mecklenburg County to bring various local resources and services to ensure access.
+PRN’s Support Line serves as a portal of entry for all MeckHOPE resources.

 For more information about the MeckHOPE initiative and how you can receive support, click here.

-Our newest initiative, the peer-run respite, offers an alternative to going to an emergency department, in-patient mental health services, and/or involuntary commitment through a non-forced, voluntary and non-locked healing alternative in Charlotte.
-The peer-run respite offers peer support 24/7 and opportunities for people to explore recovery throughout their stay.
-Up to 3 guests at a time can stay at the respite for up to 10 days and can maintain their connections to family, community, continue to go to work and school.
+Peer-run respites offer an alternative to going to an emergency department, in-patient mental health services, and/or involuntary commitment.
+They are non-forced, voluntary and non-locked healing environments.
+Peer-run respites offer peer support 24/7 and opportunities for individuals to explore recovery throughout their stay.
+Guests can stay for up to 10 days and still maintain their connections to family, community, work and school.

-Outside, the respite space has gardens, water features, patios and is located in the beautiful community of Plaza Midwood on the bus route.
-Inside, each guest has their own room with a small refrigerator and shared living rooms, dining rooms, kitchens and 2 bathrooms.
-If the guest desires, supports, connection to resources, activities such as yoga, meditation, bicycling, etc., are available.
+Outside, the respite space has gardens, water features, and patios.
+Inside, each guest has their own room with a small refrigerator and shared living rooms, dining rooms, kitchens and bathrooms.
+Supports, connection to resources, activities such as yoga, meditation, bicycling, etc., are also available for guests, but not mandatory.

 Criminal Justice